geethpw/Blog-App-Python-2.7-Django-/README.md

 # MEBLOG

-## A Responsive Blog built on Python 2.7/Django
+MEBLOG is a open-source single-user blogapplication built on django 1.8.5.Final.0 and Python 2.7.10

+## Notes

 Staging database is attached for testing purposes.